Travel details

 Museum of Anatolian Civilizations

-An archaeology museum in Ankara that systematically exhibits finds from the Paleolithic period through ancient Anatolian civilizations.
-It is particularly rich in Hittite artifacts, with highlights including cuneiform stone tablets and items unearthed from temple ruins.
-The building itself is a renovated Ottoman caravanserai, so it is notable for allowing appreciation of both the historical architecture and the archaeological materials.
+An archaeology museum in Ankara that systematically displays artifacts from the Paleolithic era through the ancient civilizations of Anatolia.
+It is particularly strong in Hittite artifacts, with highlights including cuneiform tablets and items excavated from temple sites.
+The building itself uses a renovated Ottoman caravanserai, allowing visitors to appreciate both historical architecture and archaeological materials.

 [Japanese Guide]